 Dual citizenship (also known as dual nationality) is allowed in the UK.
 This means you can be a British citizen and also a citizen of other countries.

-You don’t need to apply for dual citizenship.
+You do not need to apply for dual citizenship.
 You can apply for foreign citizenship and keep your British citizenship.

-Many countries don’t accept dual citizenship.
+Many countries do not accept dual citizenship.
 Check with the country’s consulate or embassy in the UK to find out about that country’s laws on dual nationality.

 Apply for British citizenship

 To get British citizenship in the UK, apply for citizenship in the normal way.